FIWARE/tutorials.CRUD-Operations/README.md

-To keep things simple both components will be run using [Docker](https://www.docker.com). **Docker** is a container technology which allows to different components isolated into their respective environments.
+To keep things simple both components will be run using [Docker](https://www.docker.com). **Docker** is a container technology which allows to package each component with its environment and run it in isolation.

 -   To install Docker on Windows follow the instructions [here](https://docs.docker.com/docker-for-windows/)